jptacek/JPtacek.com/src/documents/2015/02/angularJS-Best-Practices/index.html.md

 ```

 ###Directory Structure###
 Next up is best practices for directory structure.
-Ultimately, not going to refactor this code to reflect this best
+Ultimately, we are not going to refactor this code to reflect this best
-practice, in the real world, where I do this for a living, I definitely follow the practice.
-What we have here is too
+practice.
+However, in the real world, where I do this for a living, I definitely follow the practice outlined below.
-small.
+What we have here is too small.

-Initially, when you start creating an Angular app, I start by organizing my folders by the type of code I am writing.
+Initially, when you start creating an Angular app, most people start by organizing my folders by the type of code they are writing.
 This results in a folder for controllers, one for services, directives, etc. This can work at the beginning, but by the
 the time you are working on a large app, it becomes difficult.
 Having 15 controller functions in a directory, then
 searching for the corresponding service functions in another directory is NOT efficient.

 Instead, the recommendation is to organize folders by function.
 For example, if you have a sports application you
-would have a baseball folder with controller, service and directive files in that directory.
+would have a baseball folder with controller, service and directive files in that directory applicable to baseball.
 All the functionality is
-concisely gathered in a single location.
+concisely gathered in a single folder location.
+Much easier.

 ###Wrapping Up###
 I have reworked the code for the app we have been talking about to reflect the best practices outlined above.
 The